Welcome to VIRTUAL training! You probably have lots of questions, like whether this can actually work… the answer is ABSOLUTELY. Have a look below!

-In order to provide the best training service, problems outside the scope of the group program will require a private consultation so your instructor is able to gather the information necessary for a complete response to your question.
+In order to provide the best training service, problems outside the scope of the Life Skills program will require a private consultation so your instructor is able to gather the information necessary for a complete response to your concerns.
 You can find information on the Private Session webpage.

 How do I prep for my training sessions?

 You can find all of this information on the Virtual Training Prep page.

 Private training and behaviour consultations are currently running in both virtual and in-person formats, depending on the nature of the issue addressed in the session.